Toowoomba - Central

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Toowoomba - Central's approval levels have been significantly above the yearly average of 45, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Toowoomba - Central's approval levels have been slightly above the yearly average of 22, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?